 Azerbaijani oil continues to rise in price

-The price of Azeri LT CIF Augusta, produced at the Azeri-Chirag-Deepwater Gunashli (ACG) field, rose by 45 cents on June 11 compared to the previous price, reaching $73.98 per barrel, Trend reports referring to the source from the country's oil and gas market.
+The price of Azeri LT CIF Augusta, produced at the Azeri-Chirag-Deepwater Gunashli (ACG) field, rose by $1.52 on June 16 compared to the previous price, reaching $76.52 per barrel, Trend reports referring to the source from the country's oil and gas market.

-The price of Azeri LT FOB Ceyhan amounted to $73.34 per barrel on June 11, also increasing by 45 cents compared to the previous price.
+The price of Azeri LT FOB Ceyhan amounted to $75.86 per barrel on June 16, also increasing by $1.32, compared to the previous price.

 Azerbaijan has been producing Azeri LT since 1997 and exporting it via the Baku-Tbilisi-Ceyhan (BTC) and Baku-Supsa Western Export Pipeline, as well as by rail to the Georgian port of Batumi.